yuhko-msft/microsoft-graph-docs/api-reference/v1.0/resources/task.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a task, such as a piece of work or personal item, that can be tracked and completed.
-A **Task** is always contained in a [task list](basetasklist.md).
+A **task** is always contained in a [task list](basetasklist.md).

 This resource supports the following:
 * Adding your data as custom properties in [open extensions](/graph/extensibility-overview).
 * Subscribing to [change notifications](/graph/webhooks).
-* Using [delta query](/graph/delta-query-overview) to track incremental additions, deletions and updates.
+* Using [delta query](/graph/delta-query-overview) to track incremental additions, deletions, and updates.

 Inherits from [baseTask](../resources/basetask.md).